jessfraz/blog/content/post/the-art-of-closing.md

     >Hi X,
     We really appreciate you taking the time to make this patch.
 However the design was not discussed prior to writing it.
-We do see potential in what you are trying to build here.
-But we think it would be more effective as blah, blah, and blah.
+We do see potential in what you are trying to build, but we think it would be more effective as blah, blah, and blah.
     We are going to close this but would love to see you open a patch that takes the above direction.
 Thanks, this could really be an awesome feature!